Valérie Maltais: 2018 Winter Olympics

 In August 2017, Maltais was named to Canada's 2018 Winter Olympics team.

 2022 Winter Olympics

 In January 2022, Maltais was named to her first Olympic team in long track speed skating.
 Maltais would go on to win the gold medal as part of the team pursuit event.
-In doing so, she became only the fourth athlete to win Olympic medals in both short- and long-track speed skating, following Eric Flaim, Jorien ter Mors and Ruslan Zakharov.
+In doing so, she became only the fourth athlete (and the first Canadian) to win Olympic medals in both short- and long-track speed skating, following Eric Flaim, Jorien ter Mors and Ruslan Zakharov.

+2026 Winter Olympics

+In February 2026, Maltais won the bronze medal in women’s 3000m long track speed skating, winning Team Canada’s first medal of the Milano Cortina 2026 Olympic Winter Games.
+Maltais’ time matched exactly the previous Olympic record that had been set four years ago at Beijing 2022.
+On February 17, 2026, she won gold in the women's team pursuit event at the 2026 Winter Olympics alongside teammates Ivanie Blondin and Isabelle Weidemann with a time of 2:55.80.
+On February 20, 2026, she won her third medal at the 2026 games, bronze in the women's 1500m.
+She was selected as Canada's flag-bearer for the closing ceremony of the Games, alongside Steven Dubois.